New Zealand House of Representatives: Procedure

 The House of Representatives usually sits Tuesday to Thursday when in session.
-The House meets in a debating chamber located inside Parliament House, Wellington.
+The House meets in the debating chamber located inside Parliament House, Wellington.
 The layout is similar to the design of the chamber of the British House of Commons.

 The seats and desks are arranged in rows in a horseshoe pattern.

-The speaker of the House sits in a raised chair at the open end of the horseshoe, giving him a clear view of proceedings.
-In front of the chair is a table, on which rests the mace.
-The House of Representatives cannot lawfully meet without the mace—representing the authority of the speaker—being present in the chamber.
-(The current mace is a replica of the one in the British House of Commons; it is over 100 years old, having been used since 7 October 1909.)
+The speaker of the House sits in a raised chair at the open end of the horseshoe, giving them a clear view of proceedings.
+In front of the chair is a table, on which rests a mace.
+MPs cannot lawfully meet without the mace, a formal symbol of the authority of the House, being present in the chamber.
+(The current mace has been used since 7 October 1909, and is a replica of the one in the British House of Commons.)

 Various officers—clerks and other officials—sit at the table, ready to advise the speaker on procedure when necessary.
 Members of the Government occupy the seats on the speaker's right, while members of the Official Opposition sit on the speaker's left.
 Members are assigned seating on the basis of the seniority in a party caucus; ministers sit around the prime minister, who is traditionally assigned the fourth seat along the front row on the speaker's right.
 The Opposition leader sits directly across from the prime minister and is surrounded by Opposition spokespersons.
 A member who is not a minister or spokesperson is referred to as a "backbencher".
 A backbencher may still be subject to party discipline (called "whipping").
 Whips ensure that members of their party attend and vote as the party leadership desires.
 Government whips are seated behind the prime minister; Opposition whips are normally seated behind the leader of the Opposition.
 Members from parties that are not openly aligned with either the Government or the Official Opposition are sometimes referred to as "crossbenchers".